-ENVIRONMENT & INCOME NEED PRIORITIZATION
+ENVIRONMENTAL & INCOME NEED INDICES

-Using a similar equity lens, staff compiled data about Environmental Needs and Income Needs to create two maps.
+Using a similar equity lens, staff compiled data about environmental and income needs to create two maps.
 These maps illustrate how the city's parks and recreation system can improve responses to environmental and income-based needs.

-The Environment Need Prioritization Map on this page identifies areas that have lower amounts of tree canopy cover and the temperature is higher than the city average.
+The Environmental Need Index Map on this page identifies areas that have lower amounts of tree canopy cover and higher temperatures than the city average.

-The Income Need Prioritization Map, also on this page, shows areas where residents are receiving some form of income-based financial aid from the city in recent years (i.e., Affordable Housing, Parks and Recreation financial aid, Food Tax Subsidies).
+The Income Need Index Map, also on this page, shows areas where community members are receiving some form of income-based financial aid from the city in recent years (i.e., Affordable Housing, Parks and Recreation financial aid, Food Tax Subsidies).
 The darker the colors on these maps, the greater the need.
 These two maps, when combined with the analysis of proximity to parks and recreation resources, provide significant insight into how BPR should prioritize services to best meet community needs.